 Experience your own Griswold family vacation driving through Kansas on the trail of roadside oddities.
 Who can resist a wayside sign directing you to The World’s Largest Ball of Sisal Twine?

 World’s largest things aren’t the only quirky attractions in Kansas.
-The state is also home to the infamous Kansas Barbed Wire Museum, where kids will learn some pioneer history and witness over 2,000 barbed wire varieties.
+One of the more unique things to do in Kansas with kids is visit the Kansas Barbed Wire Museum, where kids will learn some pioneer history and witness over 2,000 barbed wire varieties.

 In Lebanon, geography buffs can stand in the Geographical Center of the United States, and in Norton, political buffs can view pictures of every defeated U.S. presidential candidate at the They Also Ran Gallery.
 Enjoy Kansas quirkiness, a trait synonymous with original and peculiar, that is oh so lovable.